SoftwareBoulevard-2018/Web/README.md

 Not Found: This is the component that has the content that will be shown if a non-existant URL is typed.
 It doesn't have an specific URL route and it's located in /web/src/app/not-found.

+## Module 1 - "Game Set-up" components:

+### General component for Game set-up:

+Set up: This component contains all the buttons of actions that the game administrator can perform in terms of the game setup, these buttons are: create project, update project, create question, update question, create puzzle, update puzzle and update parameters.
+Its URL route is /home/set-up and it's located in /web/src/app/set-up

+### Comoponents related to project creation and project update:

+Create project: This component is responsible for showing the two types of projects that can be created in software boulevard, so that the game administrator can select which of them he wants to create.
+Its URL route is /home/set-up/create-project and it's located in /web/src/app/create-user.

+New bidding project: This component is responsible for the creation of bidding projects.
+It has a form that validates the input data.
+The form contain the following fields: name, kunit, time, cost, krequired, analyst level, developer level, tester level, amount of analyst questions, amount of developer questions and amount of tester questions.
+Its URL route is /home/set-up/create-project/new-bidding-project and it's located in /web/src/app/new-bidding-project.

+New instant project: This component is responsible for the creation of instant projects.
+It has a form that validates the input data.
+The form contain the following fields: name, kunit, amount of analyst questions, amount of developer questions and amount of tester questions.
+Its URL route is /home/set-up/create-project/new-instant-project and it´s located in /web/src/app/new-instant-project.

+Update project: This component is responsible for showing the projects available to the game administrator, dividing them into instant project and bidding project, and there you can select which one you want to update.Its URL route is /home/set-up/update-project and it's located in /web/src/app/update-project.

+Update instant project: This component is responsible for showing the project selected by the game administrator and allowing the update of values ​​to the instant project.
+Its URL route is /home/set-up/update-project/update-instant-project and it´s located in /web/src/app/update-instant-project.

+Update bidding project: This component is responsible for showing the project selected by the game administrator and allowing the update of values ​​to the bidding project.
+Its URL route is /home/set-up/update-project/update-bidding-project and it´s located in /web/src/app/update-bidding-project.

+### Comoponents related to question creation and question update:

+Create question: This component is responsible for allowing the game administrator to create new questions.
+It has a form that validates the input data.
+The form contain the following fields: desription, question category, question level, and the fourth answers whit its validates.
+Its URL route is /home/set-up/create-question and it's located in /web/src/app/create-question.

+Update question: This component is responsible for displaying the questions that are found in the database to the game administrator, so that he can select which one he wants to update.
+Its URL route is /home/set-up/update-question and it´s located in /web/src/app/update-question.

+Edit question:This component is responsible for showing the question selected by the game administrator and allowing the update of values ​​to the question.
+Its URL route is /home/set-up/update-question/edit-question and it´s located in /web/src/app/edit-question.

+### Components related to puzzle creation and puzzle update:

+Create puzzle: This is the component responsible for the creation of the puzzles, here the game administrator must upload an image that is stored on your computer, which must be a diagram, it will appear on the screen, you must also write the amount of resources it provides to the project manager solve the puzzle.
+Its URL route is /home/set-up/create-puzzle and it's located in /web/src/app/create-puzzle.

+Update puzzle:This is the component responsible for the update of puzzles, here the puzzles that are stored will be displayed, and the game administrator will select the one that he wants to update.Its URL route is /home/set-up/update-puzzle and it's located in /web/src/app/update-puzzle.

+### Component related to parameter update.

+Update parameters: This is the component responsible for updating the threshold, which will be general for all projects and all estimates that will be made.
+Its URL route is /home/set-up/update-parametersand it's located in /web/src/app/update-parameters.

 ## Module 2 - "Game Management" components:

 ### Components related to account creation, account updates, log-in and log out: